btrzleal/btrzleal/README.md

 My name is Beatriz and I'm currently an undergraduate student in Social Sciences from Brazil. <br>
 I've been learning Rprograming and Rstats since 2022 on my own to improve my analytical skills as a social scientist and as a researcher! <br>
-My areas of interest include methods quantitatives for urban development.
+My areas of interest include methods quantitatives for public policies.
 I've also experience on projects related to digital methods and media studies. <br>

 #### Projects in 🇧🇷, 🇫🇷, 🇺🇸 and 🇪🇸